chinatsu/music-rider/README.md

 ## blog

+### 2025-08-28

+the analyzer now lives in the music player, and works in a different way than before. previously, it'd check out samples in real-time, and give its score. now, upon loading the file, it goes through the whole song and gives its score for every sample.

+then, the playback commences and can pick out the precomputed score for that sample. this allows us to offset the pointer that picks out the sample, so that the score is from a future part of the song.

+my bike takes a little time to apply the resistance, so with tuning the offset with the `-o` flag we can account for more or less latency.

 ### 2025-08-24

 the analysis section of the program has been made into a trait, so that eventually we can have multiple possible analyzers!